Skip to content

 Keyssa: The Beginnings

-Keyssa was incubated at the high-speed laboratory at the University of California, Los Angeles (UCLA) under the supervision of Dr. Frank Chang.
-Dr. Chang was Chairman of the Electrical Engineering Department at the University of California, Los Angeles (UCLA), and during Keyssa's growth became President of National Chiao Tung University in Taiwan.
-At UCLA, Dr. Chang began studying high-speed wireless electronic connections in 2008, when one of his students had the idea to research wireless interconnections at frequencies higher than those of traditional Wi-Fi networks.
-Traditional Wi-Fi channels used the 2.4 and 5.0 gigahertz (GHz) bands; the student wanted to study wireless interconnections at a 60 GHz band (Millimeter Wave - mmWave).
+Keyssa was incubated at the high-speed laboratory at the University of California, Los Angeles (UCLA).
+Dr. Frank Chang, electrical engineering professor at the University of California, Los Angeles (UCLA), began studying high-speed wireless electronic connections in 2008, when one of his students had the idea to research wireless interconnections at frequencies higher than those of traditional Wi-Fi networks.
+Traditional Wi-Fi channels used the 2.4 and 5.0 gigahertz (GHz) bands; the student wanted to study wireless interconnections at a 60 GHz band (Millimeter Wave – mmWave).
 Dr. Chang and the student thought the 60 GHz band would be the perfect technology for a new type of connector – a solid-state, wireless connector.

 Series C Financing: Foxconn Invests in Keyssa

 Keyssa’s early financing came from angel investors as well as a VC firm.
-The Series C round came from a number of strategic investors including Intel, Samsung, SK hynix and Hon Hai (Foxconn).
-At the time of Foxconn’s investment in 2015, Dr. Galane Chen was CTO and CIO (Chief Investment Officer) for Foxconn.
-Joe Nieh worked in a leadership position for Dr. Chen in Foxconn’s investment group.
-Dr. Chen was also on the Board of Foxconn Interconnect Technology (FIT); FIT also participated in the Series C round.
+The series C round came from a number of strategic investors (Intel and Samsung) including Foxconn.
+At the time of Foxconn’s investment in 2015, Dr. Chen was CO and CIO (Chief Investment Officer) for Hon Hai (Foxconn).
+Joe Nieh worked with Dr. Chen on Foxconn’s investments.
+Dr. Chen was also on the Board of Foxconn Internet Technology (FIT); FIT also participated in the Series C round.

 Keyssa and Foxconn engaged in a number of strategic initiatives, including a high-speed storage application, a wireless connector for an 8K HDTV (the Keyssa link performed at 96 Gbps), and a wireless camera module.